FOREX-Dollar rebounds after strong labor market reports

 By Herbert Lash

-NEW YORK, July 6 (Reuters) - The dollar rebounded on Thursday after private payrolls and unemployment benefits reports indicated the U.S. labor market remains strong, raising the likelihood the Federal Reserve will raise interest rates later this month.
+NEW YORK, July 6 (Reuters) - The dollar eased after a brief rebound on Thursday as data showing the U.S. labor market remains strong increased chances the Federal Reserve will raise interest rates later this month.

-The filing new claims for unemployment benefits increased moderately last week, the Labor Department said, while private payrolls surged last month in the biggest increase since February 2022, an ADP National Employment report showed.
+Private payrolls surged last month in the biggest rise since February 2022, an ADP National Employment report showed, while the filing new claims for unemployment benefits rose moderately last week, the Labor Department said.

 A survey by the Institute for Supply Management (ISM) showed the U.S. services sector grew faster than expected in June as new orders picked up, adding to data indicating a resilient economy in the face of tighter monetary policy.

+Futures markets raised the probability of the Fed hiking interest rates by 25 basis points to 92.4% when policymakers conclude a two-day meeting on July 26, the CME Group's FedWatch Tool showed.

+Short-term interest rates rose above 5% while U.S. stocks tumbled on the outlook that rates will stay higher for longer.

-The major central banks for the most part are fine-tuning monetary policy, and it's unclear when they will act as they alternate between hiking and pausing interest rates, said Brad Bechtel, global head of FX at Jefferies.
+The major central banks for the most part are fine-tuning monetary policy, and it is unclear when they will act as they alternate between hiking and pausing interest rates, said Brad Bechtel, global head of FX at Jefferies.

 "Given all these central banks are more or less in the same place in some way, shape or form, the dollar's going have a hard time" moving too much one way or the other, he said.

-"What the dollar has going forward is typically in a cycle where global growth is slowing like we're in now, the dollar outperforms."

-Markets are pricing in an 94.9% chance that the Fed will raise rates by 25 basis points at its policy meeting later this month, according to the CME Group's FedWatch Tool.

-The Japanese yen strengthened 0.03% versus the greenback at 144.58 as concerns about the global growth outlook, resulting from the aggressive monetary tightening by major central banks, weighed on risk appetite.
+The safe-haven Japanese yen strengthened 0.33% versus the greenback at 144.12 as concerns about the global growth outlook, resulting from the aggressive monetary tightening by major central banks, weighed on risk appetite.

 ONE DIMENSIONAL

-The pound hit a two-week high against both the euro EURGBP=D3 and dollar GBP=D3 as financial markets bet that the Bank of England will raise rates to 6.5% early next year, pushing the yield on the two-year UK government bond to its highest since June 2008.
+The pound hit two-week highs against the euro EURGBP=D3 and dollar GBP=D3 as financial markets bet the Bank of England will raise rates to 6.5% early next year, pushing the yield on the two-year UK government bond to its highest since June 2008.

 "The FX market is taking more of a 'one-dimensional approach' to trading the British disease," said Stephen Gallo, global FX strategist at BMO Capital Markets.